leonlinsx/minimal-mistakes/_posts/2017-06-30-hamming-on-research.md

 Again an emphasis on determination and hard work.
 I personally prefer hard workers over smart people.
 Do note that hard work isn't a guarantee of success though.

-> ``Knowledge and productivity are like compound interest.''
+> "Knowledge and productivity are like compound interest."
 Given two people of approximately the same ability and one person who works ten percent more than the other, the latter will more than twice outproduce the former.
 The more you know, the more you learn; the more you learn, the more you can do; the more you can do, the more the opportunity - it is very much like compound interest.

 Compound interest on savings is well known and still underappreciated.
-Compound interest on learning is a similar concept, talked about by Munger [here](https://fs.blog/2013/05/the-buffett-formula-how-to-get-smarter/ "fs munger") and by this site [here](https://www.artofmanliness.com/articles/get-1-better-every-day-the-kaizen-way-to-self-improvement/ "aom kaizen")
+Compound interest on learning is a similar concept, talked about by Munger [here](https://fs.blog/2013/05/the-buffett-formula-how-to-get-smarter/ "fs munger") and by this site [here](https://www.artofmanliness.com/articles/get-1-better-every-day-the-kaizen-way-to-self-improvement/ "aom kaizen").
+I'm lucky if I don't worsen every day...

 > The steady application of effort with a little bit more work, intelligently applied is what does it.
 That's the trouble; drive, misapplied, doesn't get you anywhere.